How to Clean a Fan

 How to Clean Your Box Fan

-The first thing you should do is to disconnect the power plug from the electrical outlet if you haven't done that already.
+The first thing you should do is disconnect the power plug from the electrical outlet if you haven't done so already.
 We're not trying to kill ourselves here!

 Next, get a four-way Phillips screwdriver.
 Most box fans will have 12 screws that secure the front and back grills to the case, six in the front and six in the back.
 Remove all of the screws holding the grills on, and put the screws someplace where they won't be lost.
 Take off the fan grills.

 3. Clean the Grills

 You can clean the grills either by spraying them off with a garden hose sprayer or by taking them to a tub or shower and using a detachable shower head set to its highest pressure setting to rinse the grills off.

 Depending on how initially dirty your box fan was, you might see that the fan grills turn a few shades whiter.
 Unless you have long hair or dogs, then this should be good enough to get most of the dirt and dust out of the fan grills.

 If your fan collected any hairs, they have probably wrapped themselves around the grill slots.
 If so, pull them off, as well as any clumps of dust attached.
 Once you're finished, give them a shake to remove most of the water, and let them sit to dry.